laravel-zero/website/source/docs/build-interactive-menus.md

 # Build interactive menus

-Interactive menus in console applications are very powerful - They provide a simple interface that requires little interaction.
-With Laravel Zero, you can use the `menu` to create beautiful menus:
+Interactive menus in console applications are very powerful.
+They provide a simple interface that requires little interaction.
+With Laravel Zero, you can use the `menu` method to create beautiful menus:

 Using menus in the console may sound silly, but is fantastic!
-The users can use

-are used most of the times for performing tasks and giving output of the result of task is important to the end-user.
-With Laravel Zero, you can use the `task` method to return a result from the task code:
+Your users don't need to type the number corresponding to their choice any more.
+They can just use the arrows on their keyboard to make their selection!

+#### Example

+Create your first menu by copy pasting the code below in your commands `handle` function.

 ```php
 $option = $this->menu('Pizza menu', [